-Whether you opt for a lightweight or an insulated style, neck gaiters can be worn any number of ways.
+Whether you opt for a lightweight or an insulated style in a single or double layer, neck gaiters can be worn any number of ways.
 Wear it as a beanie, a hair scarf, or a neck warmer.
 In an emergency, a neck gaiter can even work as an arm sling or a tourniquet!
 While neck gaiters aren’t ideal as COVID-19 face coverings, they are better than nothing at all, especially for strenuous exercise or unexpected human contact.

 It’s hard to find another outdoor accessory as versatile as a neck gaiter.
 For a simple tube of fabric, neck gaiters provide a surprising level of usefulness, offering protection, comfort, and style in warm and cool weather alike.
 By offering a great canvas for fun and unique designs, it’s easy to buy neck gaiters that fit your personality and style.
 Neck gaiters are perfect for outdoor adventures, from skiing, to camping, to everything in between.

 A printed face mask is as customizable and practical as a t-shirt, but suitable for formal and informal occasions alike given current events.
 The best part - you don’t have to be an artist or designer to create a custom printed face mask personalized with your logo, artwork, or custom text.
 Here's how ours come to life.